SOLIDWORKS C# API - Test ApplyUnitConversion Method

 Watch the video below to learn how to Test ApplyUnitConversion Method.

-Explanation of each step and why we write code this way is given in this post.
+Explanation of each step and why we write the code this way is provided in this post.

 Modify [MainWindowViewModel]